Yungro/Project-One-Borjan-/README.md

 - Splash screen 1.1 created
      Gets rid of words on loading bar
 # Note: #
-If you want to oparticipate, comment
+If you want to participate, comment